-One man died Thursday night in a car crash along State Route 18 near Maple Valley.
+One man died Thursday night in a car accident along State Route 18 near Maple Valley.
 Washington State Patrol believes illegal drug use is to blame for the crash.

 Police say a woman from Auburn admitted to using methamphetamine while driving along Route 18.
 The crash lead to the death of a 28-year-old man from Seattle and injured two others.
 Police and emergency responders arrived at the scene and found a black Acura and a white Mazda truck.
 Both vehicles were wrecked.